-Three versions of this Esci model existed: first the 'Lancia Beta Alitalia' rallye car was issued, followed by the 'Lancia Beta Monte-Carlo Gr 5' in a red-white scheme with a modified nose and tail, as raced during the 1980 season.
-The 'Crystal Lancia Beta Martini' with a clear 'Crystal' body followed in (probably) 1983, representing the car raced in 1981.
+Three versions of this Esci model exist: first the 'Lancia Beta Alitalia' rallye car version was issued, followed by the 'Lancia Beta Monte-Carlo Gr 5' version in a red-white scheme with a modified nose and tail, as raced during the 1980 season.
+The 'Crystal Lancia Beta Martini' version with a clear body followed in (probably) 1983, representing the car raced in 1981.
 All three are marked as 'Up to stock exhaustion' in the 1985 catalog, and are absent in the 1986 catalog.
 An overview of all liveries can be found on the fantastic Racing Sports Cars site.

 |Esci 3014 (?-1985)||Esci 3017 (1981-1985)||Esci 3044 (~1983-1985)|

-At least one version was also sold by Revell, probably as Revell-Esci, with just the company name added to the box.
+At least one version was also sold by Revell, probably as Revell-Esci, with just the company logo added to the box.

-The same model was also sold in the USA by Ertl, in a new 'square' box.
+The Esci model was also sold in the USA by Ertl, in a new 'square' box.

 I did most of the construction work a very long time ago, when my experience was very limited, and hence mistakes were made.
-I glued the engine cover to the cockpit section, because the engine cover was badly warped, and wouldn't fit properly against the body.
-It's quite a wonder that the assembly isn't twisted now, with the warped engine cover twisting the cockpit.
+Because the engine cover was badly warped, and wouldn't fit properly against the body, so I glued the engine cover to the cockpit section.
+It's a small wonder that the assembly isn't twisted now, with the warped engine cover twisting the cockpit.

 Another modification was performed on the louvres on the front wings.
 The plastic was scraped thinner on the inside, creating larger openings.
-However, the modification lacked subtlety, and the louvres are not very regular.
+However, the modification lacked subtlety, and the louvres are now a bit irregular.
 I also attempted to airbrush the model gloss white at some point, but the results were quite horrible, and most of it was stripped off again.

 I realised that the door lacked an engraving around the window area, and I scribed it in.
 Only later I noted that a rain strip was also missing.
 It will most likely make my engraved line invisible.